DruRly/gemrat/README.md

 * No need to edit your Gemfile directly
 * Gemrat bundles automatically

-## Installation

-Add this line to your application's Gemfile:

-    gem 'gemrat'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install gemrat

 ## Usage
 Add the latest version of a gem to your Gemfile and bundle.
 Formated: (gem 'name', 'version')
 <pre>